The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 • Do follow-up tests replace random drug testing?

-• What are the RTD recordkeeping requirements?
+• What are the return to duty DOT recordkeeping requirements?

-What is the RTD process?
+What is the Return to Duty process?

 The DOT requires the following specific steps to be taken after a CDL driver fails a drug or alcohol test: